Section 19: Wittenberg Mountain to Phoenicia

 9.85 Black Bear Campground, 17 Bridge Street, Phoenicia; Tel.
 845-688-7405.

-0.00 From the trail junction the Long Path follows the recently (June 2014) opened section of the Phoenicia–East Branch Trail which is blazed with blue DEC markers.
+0.00 From the trail junction, the Long Path follows a section of the Phoenicia–East Branch Trail (constructed by volunteers and opened in June 2014) which is blazed with blue DEC markers.
 The trail passes through an area that is occasionally wet.
-In about half a mile the trail crosses a small stream that often has water.
+In about half a mile, the trail crosses a small stream that often has water.

 0.85 Another seasonal stream crossing.

 1.15 The trail reaches a spectacular viewpoint on the cliffs.
-Wittenberg Mountain is rising in the back, Panther Mountain is visible, as are the entire northern Catskills, and from a cliff slightly below the Ashokan Reservoir can be seen.
-The trail descends steeply after the viewpoint and in about two-tenths of a mile passes the Grand Staircase, a series of beautiful rock steps.
-Past the Grand Staircase the trail reaches the col between Wittenberg and Cross Mountains.
+Wittenberg Mountain is rising in the back, Panther Mountain is visible, as are the entire northern Catskills, and from a cliff slightly below, the Ashokan Reservoir can be seen.
+The trail descends steeply after the viewpoint and in about 0.2 mile passes the Grand Staircase, a series of beautiful rock steps.
+Past the Grand Staircase, the trail reaches the col between Wittenberg and Cross Mountains.
 The next couple of miles are mostly ridge walking, with several viewpoints near the summit of Cross Mountain.

 2.25 A short side trail (currently unmarked) leads to a good viewpoint.
 In a few hundred feet, when the trail makes a sharp left turn, there is another short side trail (unmarked) straight ahead through a field of ferns to a viewpoint.